ansible-collections/dellemc.enterprise_sonic/docs/ISSUE_TRIAGE.md

 In some cases you may receive a request you do not wish to accept.
 Perhaps the request doesn't align with the project scope or vision.
 It is important to tactfully handle contributions that don't meet the project standards.

-1. Acknowledge the person behind the contribution and thank them for their interest and contribution
+1. Acknowledge the person behind the contribution and thank them for their interest and contribution.
-2. Explain why it didn't fit into the scope of the project or vision
+2. Explain why it didn't fit into the scope of the project or vision.
 3. Don't leave an unwanted contributions open.
-Immediately close the contribution you do not wish to accept
+Immediately close the request you do not wish to accept.